Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-best-practices.md

 ## Videos

-If you prefer video, you can watch the following videos to assemble and set up your LongMill MK3.
+If you prefer video, you can watch the following videos to assemble and set up your LongMill MK3 (COMING SOON!).

 These videos cover the following pages: